How to Go From No Credit Score to a Great Credit Score

 1. Become an Authorized User

 The first step you can take towards a great credit score is becoming an authorized user on someone else’s card.
-Approach a close family member or your significant other and ask them to add you as an authorized user.
-You don’t have to have access to the card or use it for this method to help build your credit history and score.
+Consider approaching someone you trust, such as a close family member or your significant other and ask them to add you as an authorized user.
+You don’t have to have access to the card or even use it to help build your credit history and score.
 The history and transactions from the primary cardholder will appear on your account as yours.

-The best person to talk to will be one that has a long history with the card and has made all their payments on time.
-Choosing to be an authorized user on an account that has a ton of debt and late payments will not help you develop a great credit score so be careful who you decide to ask.
+The best person to ask is someone with a long card history who has made all their payments on time.
+Becoming an authorized user on an account with a ton of debt and late payments won’t help you develop a great credit score.
+So, be careful who you decide to ask.

 2. Get a Secured Credit Card

-As someone who doesn’t have a credit score, it may be impossible to get a regular credit card, but you can still get a secured card.
+If you don’t have a credit score, it may be impossible to get a regular credit card.
+Fortunately, you can still get a secured credit card*.
 These are cards that are backed by a cash deposit that you have to make upfront.
 The cash deposit also generally serves as your credit limit.
-You use this card like you would any other, but instead of paying off the balance at the end of the month, you add more money that you can use at the beginning of the month.
+You use a secured card like you would any other, but instead of paying off the balance at the end of the month, you add more money that you can use at the beginning of the month.

-This is a great temporary solution that will allow you to build your credit score and still have access to a credit card.
+This is a great temporary solution that can help you build your credit score and still have access to a credit card.
 When your credit has improved enough, you can start looking for a traditional credit card.

 3. Take Out a Secured Loan

 A secured loan, or credit-builder loan, is a loan based on the same principle as a secured credit card.
 You specify a loan amount with a lender and then make payments before receiving the amount.
 Once the loan is repaid, you have access to the money.
-This type of loan acts like a sort of forced savings account that gives you access to a large lump sum and helps you build a great credit score.
+This type of loan acts like a forced savings account.
+It gives you access to a large lump sum and also helps you build your credit.

 4. Use A Cosigner

-Whether you need a loan or not, taking one out with a cosigner is a great way to access money and build up a great credit score.
-Your cosigner needs to have a long credit history and a good score because if you default, they’re responsible for paying back the money.
-It’s also important to note that any late payments or defaults will appear on both credit histories and may damage your cosigner’s credit score.
+Whether you need a loan or not, taking one out with a cosigner is a great way to build up your credit.
+Your cosigner should have a long credit history and a good score.
+If you default, they’ll be the one responsible for paying back the money.
+Keep in mind, any late payments or defaults will appear on both credit histories and could also damage your cosigner’s credit score.

 5. Bills Build Credit

-You can report any regular bills that you pay on your own to be added to your credit history.
-Contact a rent reporting service and have them add rent, gas, electricity, and other regular bills to your credit report — you can even include your phone bill.
-In this way, you can improve your credit score without having to open up a credit card or take out a loan.
+You can request that any regular bills you pay on your own be reported on your credit history.
+Contact a rent reporting service and have them add bills such as your rent, gas, electricity, and other regular bills to your credit report.
+You can also include your phone bill.
+Using this method, you can improve your credit score without having to open up a credit card or take out a loan.

-Create a great score by paying your bills on time and in full.
-Over time, you create a great credit score that proves you’re reliable enough for a loan.
+Improve your credit score by paying your bills on time and in full.
+Over time, you can establish a great credit score that can prove you’re reliable enough for a loan.

 6. Pay Your Bills On Time

-Learning how to increase your credit score won’t do you any good if you don’t follow best practices to maintain it.
-Paying your bills on time is one of the most crucial aspects of ensuring your great credit score stays great.
-You want to aim for paying 100% of your bills on time.
-Any bill that goes to collections may end up on your credit report and severely damage your score for at least 10 years.
+Learning how to increase your credit score won’t do you any good if you don’t work to maintain it.
+Paying your bills on time is one of the most crucial aspects of keeping your great credit score.
+We recommend trying to pay 100% of your bills on time.
+Any bill that goes to collections may end up on your credit report and could severely damage your score for at least 10 years.

 7. Don’t Build Debt